Your CSS Profile Questions Answered

 - All real estate should be listed, whether it’s your primary residence or a rental property.

-- Any retirement accounts in a student’s name is reported as a student asset.
+- Any retirement account in a student’s name is reported as a student asset.

 Make sure you monitor each school’s applicant portal to keep an eye out for additional documentation.
 This is true even if you submit the CSS through IDOC – the school’s application portal is more specific and always trumps IDOC’s requirements.